bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3b.md

 nothing #hide
 ```

 The second remark concerns the phase `0.25` written above.
-To account for the additional unknown (*i.e.* the period), periodic orbit localisation using Finite Differences requires an additional constraint (see [Periodic orbits based on Trapezoidal rule](@ref) for more details).
+To account for the additional unknown (*i.e.* the period), periodic orbit localization using Finite Differences requires an additional constraint (see [Periodic orbits based on Trapezoidal rule](@ref) for more details).
 In the present case, this constraint is

 $$< u(0) - u_{hopf}, \phi> = 0$$